joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-example-communicating-between-actionscript-and-javascript-in-a-web-browser.md

 <div>

-Note: If you’re following along in the code, you’ve probably noticed that in the source code for the `updateStatus()` function, the line of code that calls the `getSWF()` function, is actually written as follows: var currentStatus = getSWF("\${application}").getStatus(); The `${application}` text is a placeholder in the HTML page template; when Adobe Flash Builder generates the actual HTML page for the application, this placeholder text is replaced by the same text that is used as the `object` tag’s `id` attribute and the `embed` tag’s `name` attribute ( `IntrovertIMApp` in the example).
+Note: If you're following along in the code, you've probably noticed that in the source code for the `updateStatus()` function, the line of code that calls the `getSWF()` function, is actually written as follows: var currentStatus = getSWF("\${application}").getStatus(); The `${application}` text is a placeholder in the HTML page template; when Adobe Flash Builder generates the actual HTML page for the application, this placeholder text is replaced by the same text that is used as the `object` tag's `id` attribute and the `embed` tag's `name` attribute ( `IntrovertIMApp` in the example).
 That is the value that is expected by the `getSWF()` function.

 </div>